dkvz/DoradeBlogEngineSpring/README.md

 ### GET /shorts-starting-from/:articleId
 Same endpoint as above but for shorts.

+Also has a `content` arg that takes a boolean value.
+Default is true.

+I used to fetch shorts including their content but that caused a host of issues.
+The refactor to include the content arg is extremely ugly.
+I justify it by the fact that I'm supposed to completely retire this backend in the future.

 ### GET /article/:articleUrl
 I'm going to return a 404 if it doesn't exist but I'm not sure what was happening with the other service.